gradle/gradle/design-docs/managed-component-model.md

 - Out-of-scope: Need some convention for source directory locations.
 Need the ability to apply rules to every model node of a particular type to do this.
 ### Implementation

-- Add creation strategy for `LanguageSourceSet` backed by type registration.
+- Add creation strategy for `LanguageSourceSet` backed by type registration (`ConstructableTypesRegistry`).

+### Test cases
+- Can not create a top level LSS for an LSS type that has not been registered
+- Can create a top level LSS with a rule
+- Can create a top level LSS via the model DSL
+- Can create a LSS as property of a managed type
+- An LSS can be an element of managed collections (`ModelMap` and `ModelSet`)

 ## Story: Elements of binary `sources` container are visible to rules